-Automatic car washes will damage a car’s paint by causing scratches in the clear coat.
-These scratches are caused by excessive force, harsh bristles and dirt build-up on the brushes and foam.
-They also often use aggressive chemicals which can degrade and dry out the paintwork, causing damage over time.
+Automatic car washes will damage a car’s paint by inflicting scratches in the clear coat caused by the use of harsh bristles and grit build-up on the brushes and foam.
+Automatic car washes also often use aggressive chemicals which can degrade and dry out the paintwork, causing damage over time.

 Next, we’ll take a deeper look at the four issues with automatic car washes, and delve into the safer alternatives.